 Respite care can provide temporary, short-term assistance in caring for a hospice patient in order to allow caregivers time to emotionally recharge and become better prepared to handle the normal day-to-day challenges of caregiving.

-Respite care comes in many forms and at a variety of locations; Home Health United has partnered with many community facilities for respite care.
+Respite care comes in many forms and at a variety of locations; SSM Health at Home has partnered with many community facilities for respite care.